chalia082/chalia082/README.md

 # Deepanshu Chalia

-I am a driven computer engineering graduate from Southern Methodist University, seeking a full-time position as a software developer.
-With a solid foundation in programming languages such as Python, C/C++, JavaScript, and SQL, and a thorough understanding of data structures, algorithms, and object-oriented programming, I am well-equipped to contribute significantly to any software development team.
+I am a driven 24 year old pursuing a masters degree in computer engineering at Southern Methodist University.
+With a solid academic background and hands on experience in tech, I'm seeking opportunities to bring my skillset to the table.
+I have experience using programming languages like Python, SQL and JavaScript and I am comfortable using frameworks such as React and Flask.
+So I could do not only build robust backend but can also perform tasks like API development, Database design and even web styling.
+My interests in Strength Training, dance and sports reflects my teamwork and leadership skills.
+So, if you are interested in recruiting me, please give me a call or send a message and together we'll get things done.

 ## Skills and Experience
 * ⚛️ React